NHS

 Make your voice heard

-The closure of the Adult Autism Assessment Team is a significant and harmful step.
-If this has affected you or your family, you can raise it with your MSP.
+If the closure of the Adult Autism Assessment Team has affected you or your family, you can raise it with your MSP.
 Your MSP can ask questions of NHS Grampian and the Scottish Government on your behalf.
 Find your MSP at parliament.scot.

 ADHD Scot is an independent, non-clinical information project.
-This page is based on publicly available information and may not reflect real-time changes to NHS services.
-The situation in NHS Grampian is actively changing.
-Always confirm current provision with your GP or NHS Grampian directly.
+Waiting time data on this page is taken from an FOI response from NHS Grampian dated 17 July 2026 (ref: FOI/2026/531) and reflects figures as at that date.
+The situation in NHS Grampian is actively changing, always confirm current provision with your GP or NHS Grampian directly.